Red yeast rice: Culinary

-Red yeast rice is used to color a wide variety of food products, including pickled tofu, red rice vinegar, char siu, Peking duck, and Chinese pastries that require red food coloring.
+Red yeast rice is used to color a wide variety of food products, including fermented tofu, red rice vinegar, char siu, Peking duck, and Chinese pastries that require red food coloring.

 In China, documentation dates back to at least the first century AD.
 It is also traditionally used in the production of several types of Chinese huangjiu (Shaoxing jiu), and Japanese sake (akaisake), imparting a reddish color to these wines.
 It was called a "koji" in Japanese, meaning "grain or bean overgrown with a mold culture".

 The lees left over from wine production, known as hóngzāo (红糟), can be used as flavoring, imparting a subtle but pleasant taste to food.
 The lees are particularly commonly used in Fujian cuisine, where they are used for dishes like Fujian red wine chicken, a celebratory dish associated with birthdays and Chinese New Year.

-Red yeast rice (angkak in Filipino) is also used widely in the Philippines to traditionally color and preserve certain dishes like fermented shrimp (bagoong alamang), burong isda (fermented rice and fish), and balao-balao (fermented rice and shrimp).
+Red yeast rice (angkák in Filipino) is also used widely in the Philippines to traditionally color and preserve certain dishes like fermented shrimp (bagoóng alamáng), burong isdâ (fermented rice and fish), and balao-balao (fermented rice and shrimp).

 Traditional Chinese medicine

 In addition to its culinary use, red yeast rice is also used in Chinese herbology and traditional Chinese medicine.
 Medicinal use of red yeast rice is described in the Chinese pharmacopoeia Ben Cao Gang Mu compiled by Li Shizhen ca. 1590.
 Recommendations were to take it internally to invigorate the body, aid in digestion, and revitalize the blood.
-One reference provided the Li Shizgen health claims as a quotation "...the effect of promoting the circulation of blood and releasing stasis, invigorating the spleen and eliminating [in]digestion."
+One reference provided the Li Shizhen health claims as a quotation "...the effect of promoting the circulation of blood and releasing stasis, invigorating the spleen, and eliminating [in]digestion."

 Red yeast rice and statin drugs

-In the late 1970s, researchers in the United States and Japan were isolating lovastatin from Aspergillus and monacolins from Monascus, respectively, the latter being the same fungus used to make red yeast rice when cultured under carefully controlled conditions.
+In the late 1970s, researchers in the United States and Japan were isolating lovastatin from Aspergillus and monacolins from Monascus, the latter being the same fungus used to make red yeast rice (RYR) when cultured under carefully controlled conditions.
 Chemical analysis soon showed that lovastatin and monacolin K are identical chemical compounds.
-The two isolations, documentations and patent applications occurred months apart.
+The two isolations, documentations, and patent applications occurred months apart.
 Lovastatin became the patented, prescription drug Mevacor.
 Red yeast rice went on to become a non-prescription dietary supplement in the United States and other countries.

 Lovastatin and other prescription statin drugs inhibit cholesterol synthesis by blocking action of the enzyme HMG-CoA reductase.
 As a consequence, circulating total cholesterol and LDL-cholesterol are lowered by 24–49% depending on the statin and dose.
 Different strains of Monascus fungus will produce different amounts of monacolins.
-The 'Went' strain of Monascus purpureus (purpureus = dark red in Latin), when properly fermented and processed, will yield a dried red yeast rice powder that is approximately 0.4% monacolins, of which roughly half will be monacolin K (chemically identical to lovastatin).
+The 'Went' strain of Monascus purpureus (purpureus=dark red in Latin), when properly fermented and processed, will yield a dried red yeast rice powder that is approximately 0.4% monacolins, of which roughly half will be monacolin K (chemically identical to lovastatin).